hiveot/hivekit/go/modules/transports/httpserver/README.md

 Callback hooks:

 - config.Authenticate is a function to authenticate incoming requests for the protected routes.
+This is disabled by default so it must be set by the application in order to protect this route.
 - config.Logger is the handler for logging http requests.
 Default is the chi middleware.Logger.

 Other configuration: